PART ONE: THE CHILD

 "Get up," Hank said, circling him.
 "The fight's not over."

 Petro got up.
-His arms were shaking.
-His legs were shaking.
+His arms shook.
+His legs shook.
 Everything hurt.
 But he got up anyway because the alternative was to stay down, to admit defeat, to let everyone see him lying in the dirt like the worthless beggar they all thought he was.

 It wasn't a fight.
 It was a beating.
 Hank was toying with him, the way a cat toys with a mouse before the kill.
 Every time Petro tried to stand, Hank knocked him down again.
 Every time he tried to defend himself, Hank found another opening.
 The blows came from everywhere—his arms, his legs, his ribs, his back.
 Each one was precise, controlled, delivered with just enough force to hurt without breaking bones.

 Hank was good.
 Really good.
-He'd been trained by his father's men since he could walk, had spent hours every day learning the sword while Petro had spent those same hours scrounging for food and dodging his father's fists.
+Trained by his father's men since he could walk.
 This wasn't a fair fight.
 This was never meant to be a fair fight.

 This was entertainment.

 "Is that all you've got?"
-Hank taunted, circling around him like a predator.
+Hank taunted, circling around him.
 "My little sister fights better than you, and she's only six!"

 The crowd laughed.
-Someone threw a rotten apple that splattered against Petro's shoulder, sending chunks of brown mush down his shirt.
+Someone threw a rotten apple that splattered against Petro's shoulder.

 "Make him cry harder!"